The Business Model of Death

 What are recent developments in the funeral business?

 “Families do shop for the best offer” says Alexander van der Pijl, CEO Funeral Services Dunweg.
 “You can find a lot of information online.
-Families are better informed we we meet them to discuss the funeral services.
+Families are better informed when we meet them to discuss the funeral services.
 In Europe we see more independent undertakers coming.
 Families become more demanding so we need to be more flexible.
 Funeral homes also move up in the chain offering complete catering services.

 Is the funeral business model disruptive profitable?